-The global high-level disinfection services market size was valued at USD 22.67 billion in 2020 and is projected to reach USD 54.26 billion by 2030 at a CAGR of 9.12% from 2022 to 2030.
+The global high-level disinfection services market size was valued at USD 28.05 billion in 2022.
+It is estimated to reach USD 58.26 billion by 2031, growing at a CAGR of 8.3% during the forecast period (2023–2031).

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|

 Hospital-Acquired Infections (HAIs) are a major global concern for patients and healthcare professionals.
 With a worldwide increase in hospitalizations &and HAIs, the demand for sterilization of medical equipment and environmental surfaces is growing to minimize the risk of microbial contamination.
 HAIs primarily occur in patients receiving long-term treatment, mainly surgical treatment.
 Generally, the geriatric population, children, and patients with low immunity are susceptible to HAIs.

 According to a WHO Fact Sheet, healthcare-Associated Infections (HCAIs) affect hundreds of millions of patients annually.
 Seven patients in affluent nations and ten in underdeveloped countries out of every 100 hospitalized patients have at least one HAI.
 Thus, increasing the incidence of these infections is expected to boost the demand for high-level disinfectant services in various healthcare facilities to limit the spread of infection.